|<<< | >>>|

 As there can be so different special properties, it is preferable to use a more specific term than specialty fibers, particularly in scientific publications.

-See also: fibers, fiber optics, rare-earth-doped fibers, double-clad fibers, photonic crystal fibers, mid-infrared fibers, single-crystal fibers, polarization-maintaining fibers, single-polarization fibers
+See also: fibers, fiber optics, rare-earth-doped fibers, double-clad fibers, photonic crystal fibers, mid-infrared fibers, single-crystal fibers, polarization-maintaining fibers, single-polarization fibers, few-mode fibers, multi-core fibers

 and other articles in the category fiber optics and waveguides